8base/old-documentation/development-tools/dev-env/runtime_environment.md

 ### Using `gqlRequest` to call 8base API

 The `context.api.gqlRequest` method has the following signature: `gqlRequest(query, variables, options)`.
-In addition to GraphQL query and variables you can pass the optional `options` argument that has two properties:
+In addition to a GraphQL query and variables you can pass the optional `options` argument that has two properties:

 * `authorization` allows you to override the authorization token.
 For example if you'd like to use an API token instead of the original user authorization token.
 * `checkPermissions` - setting it to `false` lets you execute a GraphQL operation with elevated permissions.
 This is useful when the logic inside of your function requires more permissions than the user making the request.
 You can think of it as equivalent to `sudo` in Linux.